tothuhien/lsd2/README.md

 ## Some examples of command lines:

-* for rooted tree, constrained mode, and using variances Sequence length of the multiple alignments used to build the tree is required via option -s to calculate variances.
-Without specifying this, it will use 1000 by default.
+* If the input tree is rooted:

+    - You want to estimate rate & dates under temporal constrained mode, using variances:

     `./lsd2 -i rootedtree_file -d date_file -c -v 1`

+	  (The sequence length of the multiple alignments which are used to build the tree is required via option -s to calculate variances.
+Without specifying this, it will use 1000 by default.)

-* for rooted tree, constrained mode, using variances, remove outlier tips with k=3 in Tukey's fences
+	- You want to remove outlier tips with k=3 in Tukey's fences:

     `./lsd2 -i rootedtree_file -d date_file -c -v 1 -e 3`

-* for rooted tree, constrained mode, using variances, estimate different rate for each part of the given tree partition
+	- You know the tree partition where each part should have a different rate:

     `./lsd2 -i rootedtree_file -d date_file -c -v 1 -p parition_file`

-* for rooted tree, constrained mode, re-estimate the root position locally around the given root
+	- You want to re-estimate the root position locally around the given root

     `./lsd2 -i rootedtree_file -d date_file -c -r l`

-* similar to the previous example, but calculate confidence intervals from 100 simulated trees.
+	- You want to calculate confidence intervals from 100 simulated trees.
-To calculate confidence intervals, sequence length of the multiple alignment used to build the tree is required via option -s.
-The program will use the min of sequence length and 1000 to generate branch lengths of simulated trees.

     `./lsd2 -i rootedtree_file -d date_file -c -r l -f 100 -s 1700`

+    (To calculate confidence intervals, sequence length is also required via option -s.
+The program will use the sequence length (or 1000 if the sequence length is greater) to generate branch lengths of simulated trees.)

+	- If all tips are supposed to have the same date, you can still estimate the rate but only relative dates.

+	`./lsd2 -i tree_file -c`

-* for unrooted tree without outgroups, do not use temporal constraints, estimate the root position
+* If the input tree is unrooted, you should either specify outgroups or use option -r to estimate the root position.

+	- If you don't have any outgroup and you want to estimate the root position:

-    `./lsd2 -i unrootedtree_file -d date_file -c -r a`
+    `./lsd2 -i unrootedtree_file -d date_file -c -r a -v 1`

-* for unrooted tree with outgroups, constrained mode, using variances from the estimated branch lengths (run LSD twice), remove outgroups to obtain the root
+	- If you have a list of outgroups and want to use them for rooting (also remove them):

-    `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file -c -v 2`
+    `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file -c -v 1`

-* similar to the previous example, but keep outgroups in the tree, just estimate the root position defined by the outgroups
+    - If you want to keep the outgroups in the tree, just estimate the root position on the branch that defined by the outgroups:

-    `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file -k -c -v 2`
+    `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file -k -c -v 1`

-* for rooted tree, constrained mode, and using given rates to estimate dates

-    `./lsd2 -i rootedtree_file -d date_file -w given_rate_file -c`

-* for rooted tree, estimating relative dates with date root=0 and date of all leaves=1, under constrained mode

-    `./lsd2 -i tree_file -c -a 0 -z 1`

 ## Output files:

-    .result : contain the estimated rates, root date, possibly confidence intervals, outlier tips and the value of the objective function.
+*.result* : contain the estimated rates, root date, possibly confidence intervals, outlier tips and the value of the objective function.

-    .nexus : trees in nexus format which contain information about the dates of internal nodes, branch lengths, and the confidence intervals (CI) if option -f was used.
+*.nexus* : trees in nexus format which contain information about the dates of internal nodes, branch lengths, and the confidence intervals (CI) if option -f was used.

-    .date.nexus : trees in nexus format where branch lengths are rescaled to time unit by multiplying with the estimated rate.
+*.date.nexus* : trees in nexus format where branch lengths are rescaled to time unit by multiplying with the estimated rate.

 ## Citation
 If you use this software, please cite: “ Fast dating using least-squares criteria and algorithms”, T-H. To, M. Jung, S. Lycett, O. Gascuel, Syst Biol.
 2016 Jan;65(1):82-97.